-Mr. Smith teaches frequently on appellate law, legal ethics, and legal writing.
-His articles on appellate law have appeared in a number of publications including the Los Angeles Daily Journal.
-He publishes a periodic column in the Orange County Federal Bar Association Newsletter on appellate issues.
-In addition to lecturing and writing, Mr. Smith was selected for inclusion in Southern California "Super Lawyers" by Los Angeles Magazine in 2004 through 2013 and in The Best Lawyers in America for appellate law in 2007 through 2013.
+Mr. Smith has taught on appellate law, legal ethics, and legal writing.
+His articles on appellate law have appeared in a number of publications including the Los Angeles Daily Journal and the Orange County Federal Bar Association Newsletter.
+Mr. Smith was selected for inclusion in Southern California “Super Lawyers” by Los Angeles Magazine in 2004 through 2017 and in The Best Lawyers in America for appellate law in 2007 through 2017.

 Mr. Smith handles complex appeals in a wide variety of cases.
 These have included appeals in cases involving corporate governance, entertainment law, insurance law, securities fraud, real estate, Indian gaming law, attorney malpractice, and environmental law.

 Mr. Smith also has expertise on legal ethics, advising and representing law firms in connection with ethical issues.
 He was the firm's principal ethicist until becoming partner emeritus in 2009.
 He is a past member of the Los Angeles County Bar Professional Responsibility and Ethics Committee.